crisidev/smithy-rs-pokemon-service/README.md

 ❯❯❯ ./gradlew assemble
 ```

-After the first build any change to the [model](/model/pokemon.smithy)
+After the first build, if there are changes to the [model](/model/pokemon.smithy),
-will be detected by Cargo and the code-generator should run automatically.
+the command above must be run again to ensure the SDK crate is up to date.

+Once the SDK is generated, normal Cargo commands will work as expected:

 ```bash
 ❯❯❯ cargo build